Articles and Reviews

-Equi=Tech Model 2Q and Model Q650 Product Review -- A product review of the Model 2RQ and the Model Q650 (no longer offered - replaced by Model 1RQ) that first appeared in Stereophile magazine.
+Equi=Tech Model 2Q and Model Q650 Product Review -- A product review of the Model 2RQ and the Model Q650 (replaced by Model 1RQ) that first appeared in Stereophile magazine.
 (The review begins about 1/2 way down the page.)

 "Balanced Power from Equi=Tech" -- A Revolutionary Concept and Newly Adopted Standard in AC Power Distibution.
 An article published on the subject of balanced power by Equi=Tech's founder and President, Martin Glasband.
 This one is written especially for the layman who may not be familiar with much engineering terminology.
 Published in the August, 2001 issue of Wide Screen Review magazine, this paper provides the reader with the simplest explanation of balanced power technology that we know of.

 "Lifting the Grounding Enigma" -- A landmark article first published in the November, 1994 edition of Mix Magazine that represents a breakthrough in power technology as it specifically applies to the quality and accuracy of sensitive electronic equipment with respect to performance specifications.
 This writing offers a simple explanation for grounding noise and interference in the most sensitive of all electronic signal circuits.
 It further goes on to describe from a historical perspective how electrical industry standards have led to a "noise crisis" and offers an elegant, common sense solution to the problem. (en Español)

 "Balanced Power: The Next Generation" -- A technially in depth writing about balanced AC power in theory and application by Martin Glasband that appeared in Live Sound!
 International Magazine.
 Is balanced power just patch or is it better understood as a foundation for sensitive electronics systems?
 The article provides clear description of AC power issues as they impact sensitive equipment performance in both digital and analog systems..